Minutes for January 5, 2026

 0.277 |

-RESOLVED, that the Board of Education approves the transfer/change in
+RESOLVED, that the Board of Education accepts the resignation of the following position effective December 23, 2025.

 |